Redced/Redced/README.md

 ### Hi there 👋

-Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 School Projects
 - 🌱 I’m currently learning ...
 Programming
 - 👯 I’m looking to collaborate on ...
 School
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
 Goo